hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 ## Installing the HOPR client

-While connected to your Dappnode's network or via a VPN, go to the following [link](http://my.ava.do/#/installer/%2Fipfs%2FQmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy).
-Just click the install button and wait until the download completes.

-If you are unable to use the link above, search for this hash in the DappStore:
+Search for this hash in the DappStore:

 ```
 /ipfs/QmPhSZTZbM6kd9VizvZpKDN3fQe5bqvCDooCBPYEUXdTcy
 ```

+It should bring up the latest version of the HOPR client.
+Just install the package and you are good to go.

 ![DappStore](/img/node/avado-1.png)